 28 Eastern Condos By Alterra In Downtown Toronto

-An exciting new condominium project is in the pre-construction phase for 28 Eastern Condos in downtown Toronto.
-28 Eastern will be a modern, 12-storey residence with a planned occupancy date of 2021.
-Sitting at 18 Eastern Avenue, this unique project will be right in the heart of the famous Corktown neighbourhood in toronto.
+An exciting new condominium project is in the pre-construction phase for 28 Eastern Condos by Alterra, inspired by life in all its incredible variationsin.
+28 Eastern will be a modern, 12-storey mid-rise residence with a planned occupancy date of 2024.
+This unique project will be right in the heart of the Toronto’s historic and beloved Corktown neighbourhood.

 28 Eastern Condos Highlight:

 - Only 2 mins walk from Future Ontario Line Corktown Station

 - 2 mins walk from Canary District

 - 9 mins walk from George Brown St.James Campus

 - 11 mins walk from St.Lawrence Market

 - Easy access to Highway DVP/Gardiner Expressway